-Failure to register, re-register (as required every two years), or to notify NOAA of any changes to the status of your 406 MHz beacon could result in penalties and/or fines being issued under Federal Law.
+Failure to register, re-register (as required every 2 years), or to notify NOAA of any changes to the status of your 406 MHz beacon could result in penalties and/or fines being issued under Federal Law.
 More importantly, failure to maintain accurate and complete information could result in a delayed response by rescue forces.

-The owner or user of the beacon is required to notify NOAA immediately of any changes to the registration information at any time.
+The owner or user of a beacon is required to notify NOAA immediately of any changes to the registration information at any time.
 By submitting this registration the owner, operator, or legally authorized agent declares under penalty of law that all information in the registration information is true, accurate, and complete.
 Providing information that is knowingly false or inaccurate may be punishable under Federal Statutes.
 Solicitation of this information is authorized by Title 47, Part 87 of the U.S. Code of Federal Regulations (CFR) and the U.S. Office of Management & Budget (OMB) Control Number: 0648-0295.
-Additional registration forms can be found on the NOAA-SARSAT Registration website at: www.beaconregistration.noaa.gov.
+Additional registration forms can be found on the NOAA-SARSAT Beacon Registration website.

-Please note, NOAA will complement or update your registration information if your registration is outdated and credible information is provided from other sources.
+Please note that NOAA will complement or update your registration information if your registration is outdated and credible information is provided from other sources.
 NOAA will also seek information from other databases to update and/or complement the existing information for an expired beacon registration.
-Although the information provided will become a matter of public record, there is no intent to circulate beyond its intended purpose, i.e., to assist SAR agencies in carrying out their mission.
-Public reporting burden for the collection of this information is estimated to average 15 minutes per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
+Although the information provided will become a matter of public record, there is no intent to circulate beyond its intended purpose--to assist SAR agencies in carrying out their mission.
+False alerts remain a chief concern for SAR agencies.
+Please carefully refer to the beacon's user manual for instructions on properly operating, installing, testing, performing required maintenance, and/or stowage of your beacon.
+These are important factors in reducing the number of false alerts.
+Please use the utmost care at all times!

+The public reporting burden for the collection of this information is estimated to average 15 minutes per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
 Comments regarding this burden or any other aspect of this collection of information, including suggestions for reducing this burden should be sent to: